minicreative/victoriawolfe/index.md

 </div> -->

-I write and create with video and sound.
-My themes are environmental activism and urban realism.

 **my writing:** As a teenager I had an impactful professional experience - two summers of mentorship in a top cosmetics firm from a corporate manager, Jeannine Boullier, who survived the WWII Paris Occupation.
 This led to a love of mid-century post-war literature.
 My own narratives were formed.